Overview

-This standard identifies the vital role of supervision in social work.
 All social workers need to reflect critically on their practice through high quality, regular supervision.
 Supervision should be an integral part of social work practice.
-The standard sets out 2 main principles for both the frequency of supervision and the quality of supervision.
+The standard sets out two main principles for both the frequency of supervision and the quality of supervision.

 Employers should ensure that they have a policy in place which governs supervision.
 You should make sure supervision takes place for: